 Our nominating and corporate governance committee consists of Messrs.
-Kearns and Riggs and Drs.
+Henderson, Kearns, and Riggs and Drs.
 Rosenkranz and Tamura.
 Our board of directors has determined that Messrs.
-Kearns and Riggs and Drs.
+Henderson, Kearns, and Riggs and Drs.
 Rosenkranz and Tamura are independent under the current rules and regulations of the SEC and The NASDAQ Stock Market.
-The chair of our nominating and corporate governance committee is Mr. Kearns.
+The Chair of our nominating and corporate governance committee is Mr. Kearns.
 The functions of this committee include:

-- identifying, evaluating and selecting, or recommending that our board of directors approve, nominees for election to our board of directors and its committees; - evaluating the performance of our board of directors and of individual directors; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees; - reviewing developments in corporate governance practices; - evaluating the adequacy of our corporate governance practices and reporting; - reviewing management succession plans; - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters; and - overseeing an annual evaluation of the Board's performance.
+- identifying, evaluating, and selecting, or recommending that our board of directors approve, nominees for election to our board of directors and its committees: - evaluating the performance of our board of directors and of individual directors; - considering and making recommendations to our board of directors regarding the composition of our board of directors and its committees;

+- reviewing developments in corporate governance practices; - evaluating the adequacy of our corporate governance practices and reporting; - reviewing management succession plans; - developing and making recommendations to our board of directors regarding corporate governance guidelines and matters; and - overseeing an annual evaluation of our board of directors' performance.

-The nominating and corporate governance committee met four times during the year ended December 31, 2016.
-The charter of the nominating and corporate governance committee is available to stockholders on our website at http://investor.fibrogen.com/phoenix.zhtml?c=253783&p=irol-govhighlights; however, information found on our website is not incorporated by reference into this proxy statement.
+The nominating and corporate governance committee met two times during the year ended December 31, 2017.
+The charter of the nominating and corporate governance committee is available to stockholders on the Corporate Governance portion of our website at http://media.corporate-ir.net/media_files/IROL/25/253783/Nominating%20and%20Governance%20Committee%20Charter.pdf; however, information found on our website is not incorporated by reference into this proxy statement.